kiboschool/course-web-application-development/src/lessons/orms/crud-operations-with-prisma.md

 ## Setting Up API Routes in Express.js

-Now that we've explored how to write the queries in plain javascript, let's do it with Express.
+Now that we've explored how to write the queries in plain JavaScript, let's do it with Express.

 Extend your `index.js` to handle these basic operations: